Homotopical resolutions associated to deformable adjunctions: Introduction

-Our approach solves the coherence problem on the point set level by working with cofibrant and fibrant replacement functors which are themselves comonads and monads respectively.
+In applications in the literature, this problem is typically circumvented by working in situations where $\aC$ has all objects cofibrant and $\aD$ has all objects fibrant.
+However, it is not always possible to arrange for these conditions to hold.
+In this paper, we describe an approach that completely resolves the coherence problem on the point set level by working with cofibrant and fibrant replacement functors which are themselves comonads and monads respectively.
 An important precursor to this approach is that these hypotheses are reasonable: on account of an ``algebraic'' small object argument due to Richard Garner, cofibrantly generated model categories admit such functors.
 Consequently, for any Quillen adjunction $F \dashv G$ between cofibrantly generated model categories, an example of what we call a \emph{deformable adjunction}, there are point-set level natural transformations that make the functors $FQGR$ and $GRFQ$ into a comonad and a monad ``up to homotopy,'' in a sense we define below.
 More precisely, this data enables us to define a pair of dual natural transformations $\iota \colon Q \to QGRFQ$ and $\pi \colon RFQGR \to R$ which facilitate the construction of the derived (co)bar construction as a (co)simplicial object on the point set level.
 This extends work of Radulescu-Banu~\cite{radulescu-banu-thesis} on derived completion, as we discuss in section~\ref{sec:completions}.
+Related observations have been made independently by Arone and Ching in the special case where all objects of $\aD$ are fibrant, in which case the monad $R$ can be taken to be the identity \cite{AroneChing2}.
+In this special case, the ``up to homotopy'' comonad $FQG$ becomes a comonad on the nose.

 The monad and comonad resolutions associated to an adjunction are formally dual.
 A classical categorical observation tells a richer story.
 There is a free (strict) 2-category $\Adj$ containing an adjunction.
 The image of the 2-functor $\Adj \to \Cat$ extending the adjunction $F \colon \aC \rightleftarrows \aD \colon G$ consists of the monad and comonad resolutions in the functor categories $\aC^{\aC}$ and $\aD^{\aD}$ together with a dual pair of split augmented simplicial objects in $\aC^{\aD}$ and $\aD^{\aC}$.
 The fact that these resolutions assemble into a 2-functor says that, e.g., that the image of the comonad resolution under $G$ is an augmented simplicial object in $\aC^{\aD}$ that admits ``extra degeneracies.''
 Our constructions produce similar data in the 2-category $\hCat$ of categories with weak equivalences and weak equivalence preserving functors.
 However, the 2-functor $\Adj \to \hCat$ is not strict; rather it is a coherent mixture of lax and oplax in a sense that will be described in section~\ref{sec:adjdata}.